-Tobacco has a very powerful, addictive drug in it called nicotine.
+Nicotine is a powerful, addictive drug in tobacco.
 Your body becomes used to the effects of nicotine.
-When you go without nicotine, because you cut back or quit, your body and brain need time to adjust.
-This adjustment is called nicotine
+When you go without nicotine, your body and brain need time to adjust.
+This adjustment is called

-Withdrawal can start as soon as 30 minutes after you last used tobacco.
-There are medicines that can help with withdrawal.
-These can help raise your chance of using less tobacco or quitting.
+nicotine withdrawal.
+It can start as soon as 30 minutes after you last used tobacco.

 Nicotine withdrawal can cause:

-When you use the mouth spray, it releases nicotine into your mouth.
-The nicotine is absorbed into your bloodstream through the blood vessels in your mouth.
-Nicotine withdrawal should get better within 1 minute (60 seconds).
+NRT mouth spray releases nicotine into your mouth.
+The nicotine is absorbed into your bloodstream through the inside lining of your cheek.
+You should notice nicotine withdrawal symptoms getting better within 1 minute of using the spray.